 Time has given us an array of tools not only to protest injustice but also to document its own passage.
 The Brushstrokes section has South African photographer Zanele Muholi’s portrait series ‘Faces and Phases’, that serves as a visual record of black lesbian history in South Africa as well as a work of ‘visual activism’.
 Speaking of records and activism, Pawan Dhall casts a sweeping glance from past to present to look at issues of ageing and ageism in the context of gay men in India.

 On a different note, did you know that food has been used as a tool of protest?
 Go to the Food Corner to find out more.
 In the Media Corner, read about 92-year-old Dr Mahinder Watsa who writes a daily column on sexuality, and view the trailer of Vaishali Sinha’s film about him, Ask the Sexpert.
 Watch Khaney Mein Kya Hai, a short film on the Video Page for a few laughs as a conversation across two generations flows along two different registers.

 In the mid-month issue we re-post a review, focussing on two different films set fifty years apart, that shows how the fear of forbidden sexual desire does not seem to abate with time.
-In the blogroll we bring you an article on feminism through the ages in India, a personal narrative on nostalgia and sexual desire, and one about a request to recall a fond memory.
+In the blogroll we bring you an article on feminism through the ages in India, and a personal narrative on nostalgia and sexual desire.
 In Hindi, we have a translation of a coming out story and what could make things different so that a teenager would not have to huddle in a closet as well as an article on menstruation myths fed to young women in India.